REHAN-18/gyaan-AI/README.md

 - **Express Backend**: RESTful API for handling requests and responses.
 - **MongoDB**: NoSQL database for storing user data and chat histories.
 - **Google Gemini AI**: Advanced AI integration for chat functionality.

+## Running the Application

+To run the GYAAN.AI application, follow these steps:

+1. **Start the Backend Server:**

+    ```bash
+    cd backend
+    npm run dev
+    ```

+    This starts the backend server, typically on `http://localhost:5000`.

+2. **Start the Frontend Development Server:**

+    ```bash
+    cd ../frontend
+    npm start
+    ```

+    This starts the frontend development server, typically on `http://localhost:3000`.

+The frontend will communicate with the backend to provide the chat functionality.